Crafted with the essence of affection. From the sparkling aura of A to the mystic glow of Z, a guide to crafting your own Christmas presents.

-- This way, everyone gets a gift and feels the holiday joy, but you also only have to spend money on one person in your group (Alternately do children only) instead of everyone.
+- This way, everyone gets a gift and feels the holiday joy, but you also only have to spend money on one person in your group (or children only) instead of everyone.

 - It will save you time, money and stress.

 - STRAWBERRY plants.

 - SCRAPBOOK PAGES Get everyone in the family to help make a few scrapbook pages to send, especially nice for Grandma’s.

 - These could be made on standard friendly 8 1/2 x 11 cardstock and then covered with clear page protectors and put into a nice 3-ring binder.

 - This way siblings from far away can send pages without having to match a particular scrapbook page size.
 Keep on sending pages for special celebrations.